SpektraSystems/Azure-MySQL-DMS-Lab/Module 2: Migrate MySQL to Azure Database for MySQL online using DMS.md

 # Module 2: Migrate MySQL to Azure Database for MySQL online using DMS

 You can use the Azure Database Migration Service to migrate the databases from an on-premises MySQL instance to Azure Database for MySQL with minimal downtime.
 In other words, migration can be achieved with minimum downtime to the application.
 In this tutorial, you migrate the Employees sample database from an on-premises instance of MySQL 5.7 to Azure Database for MySQL by using an online migration activity in the Azure Database Migration Service.

-In this tutorial, you learn how to:
+Throughout this lab, we will use the **Azure Command Line Interface** or **Azure CLI** using the **Cloud Shell** feature in the **Azure Portal**.

+## Scenario Overview
-*  Create an Azure storage account and initialize Azure Cloud Shell for Azure CLI.
+1.1: **Create an Azure storage account and initialize Azure Cloud Shell for Azure CLI.
-*  Create an Azure Database for MySQL server
+1.2: **Create an Azure Database for MySQL server
-*	Migrate the sample schema using mysqldump utility.
+1.3: **Migrate the sample schema using mysqldump utility.
-*	Create an instance of the Azure Database Migration Service.
+1.4: **Create an instance of the Azure Database Migration Service.
-*	Create a migration project by using the Azure Database Migration Service.
+1.5: **Create a migration project by using the Azure Database Migration Service.
-*	Run the migration.
+1.6: **Run the migration.
-*	Monitor the migration.
+1.7: **Monitor the migration.

-## Create an Azure storage account and initialize Azure Cloud Shell for Azure CLI.
+## 1.1: Create an Azure storage account and initialize Azure Cloud Shell for Azure CLI.
 1.  **Navigate** to https://portal.azure.com and login from the provided credentials.
 2.  **Enter** the **Username** which was displayed in the previous window and **click** on **Next**.<br/>
 <img src="images/username1.jpg"/><br/>